Clever/omniauth-clever/README.md

 Thank you to the [Clever](https://github.com/Clever/) team for their awesome product and always being helpful with any issues.
 Thank you to [Think Through Math](https://github.com/thinkthroughmath) for dedicating time for the tech team to make open source contributions such as this.
+Thank you to [StudyPad] for helping bringing the strategy up to date.

 And, of course. thank you to [Omniauth](https://github.com/intridea/omniauth) for making it so easy create this gem!